-Thanks to the Lions, the Peachland Riding Club has some great news to share!
-They’re now able to start a modified season, starting July 25.
-No spectators will be allowed, but the kids will be able to ride!
-The Peachland Lions recently dropped off a $1,500 cheque to make this challenging season possible.
+Thanks to the Lions, the Peachland Riding Club was able to have a modified season this summer.
+Earlier this year, The Peachland Lions dropped off a $1,500 cheque to make this challenging season possible.

 From the right are Peachland Riding Club members Riley Eide and Carter Lochmanetz, Lions Club president Steve Sweeney, and Riding Club members Kevin Froase, Keillin Froase and Chloe Gautron.